-Site option F is located adjacent landscape and visual as the site has the potential to be screened.
-Site option D is located closest to
+Site option F is located adjacent to the River Beauly and therefore performs worst in terms of hydrology.
+However, this site option performs best in terms of landscape and visual as the site has the potential to be screened.
+Site option D is located closest to the primary school.

-On balance, site option F is the optimal site for the Environment. would be site option G, even ancient woodland designation.
+On balance, site option F is the optimal site for the Environment.
+The second preferred site option would be site option G, even though this site is located on ancient woodland designation.
+The woodland has been cleared and is therefore characterised as an agricultural field.